Where are they now? The six kids given Man Utd debuts by Mourinho

 He was unable to add to that one appearance and had two separate loan spells with Scottish side Hearts before missing the entire 2019-20 season with a knee injury.

-The 23-year-old was released by United in 2020 and joined League One side Blackpool on a two-year deal.
+The 25-year-old was released by United in 2020 and joined Blackpool on a two-year deal.
+He now plays for Hibernian and scored on his debut for the Scottish side in January 2022.

 Harrop marked his United debut with the opening goal in their 2-0 win over Palace but that proved to be his one and only appearance for the club.